-The Type Scale app lets you select or generate modular type scales directly in Studio, so you can easily apply the scales to your Studio projects as needed.
+The Type Scale app lets you select or generate modular type scales directly in Studio, so you can easily apply the scales to your Studio screens as needed.

 A modular type scale is a sequence of type sizes that increase based on a consistent ratio.

 Using scales when designing prototypes helps establish a clear information hierarchy and generate rhythm, consistency, and contrast—all of which help users better understand your content and visual cues.

 Using Type Scale

 Currently, you can do the following with Type Scale:

 - Define your own custom type scale ratio.